grafana/athena-datasource/README.md

 To access data source settings:

 1. Hover your mouse over the **Configuration** (gear) icon.
-1. Click **Data Sources**, and then click the AWS Redshift data source.
+1. Click **Data sources**, and then click the AWS Athena data source.

 | Name                         | Description                                                                                                             |
 | ---------------------------- | ----------------------------------------------------------------------------------------------------------------------- |